 The Spaceship Origin Portfolio consists of 100 listed Australian shares and 100 listed global shares.
 The 200 companies within this index fund are chosen based on their market capitalisation.
 Market capitalisation is calculated by multiplying a company’s outstanding shares by the current market price of one share.
 Currently, the cost to manage this fund is 0.05% per annum for balances above $5,000.
 If you have less than $5,000 in your account then the fees are $0.

 Spaceship Origin has the following asset allocations:

 Spaceship Universe has the following asset allocations:

 This option is an active portfolio consisting of 30-50 Australian and global securities.
 These securities have also been selected by the Spaceship Voyager investment team under their WWG criteria.
-Spaceship Earth Portfolio also utilises a negative screening process non-environmentally friendly companies.
-This criteria ns companies involved with things such as fossil fuels, nuclear power and animal cruelty among others.
+Spaceship Earth Portfolio also utilises a negative screening process to remove companies deemed as not environmentally friendly.
+This criteria excludes companies involved with things such as fossil fuels, nuclear power and animal cruelty among others.

 The fund aims to generate high returns by investing in environmentally sustainable companies.
 Spaceship selects these companies on the basis that they are identified as contributors to the advancement of the UN Sustainable Development Goals Agenda.
 Like the Spaceship Universe Portfolio, this fund is actively managed and incurs the same 0.10% fee on balances over $5,000.
 Balances under $5,000 incur no fees.